The Ritual Unfolds: A Concert Beyond Music, a journey through ancient history

 Armed with this knowledge, we headed to Stuttgart in the first week of September to experience the ritual first hand.
 The tickets had been bought way back in spring, and the Beethovensaal in Stuttgart’s Liederhalle promised an ideal setting (as did our seats in the upper left half of the balcony).
 We being Jenny, Katrin, Kim, Tobi and me.

 A few words about the venue: I’ve rarely been to such a cleverly designed space.
 The acoustics were outstanding, the seats comfortable with ample legroom, and everything—restrooms, bars, and parking—was conveniently close.
-I highly recommended this venue.
+I highly recommend this venue.

 Now, to the ritual.
 While I enjoy some of Zeal & Ardor’s music, they felt out of place as an opener for this occasion.
 Bands like Kalandra, or one of the many Scandinavian projects like Heldom, Runfall, or Danheim, would have been more fitting—but this was soon forgotten once the shaman entered the stage.

 The Opening Ceremony was only the beginning of a journey beyond our physical selves, far removed from a concert hall in southern Germany.

 As the first notes of Asja reverberated through the venue, the atmosphere palpably shifted.
 Healing chants, interwoven with primal drumbeats, transformed us from mere spectators into participants of a shared ceremony.
 Krigsgaldr, known to many from the Norwegian show Ragnarök, was a perfect follow-up.